 Q: Is there a charge for COVID-19 tests conducted at state-run facilities?

-No, there is no out-of-pocket charge for COVID-19 tests conducted at state-run facilities, though insurance information may be requested.
+No, there is no out-of-pocket charge for COVID-19 tests conducted at Onondaga County or state-run facilities, though insurance information may be requested.
 For other testing sites, please check with the site or your insurance provider to confirm any costs that may be associated with the test.
 You may also contact your primary care provider to ask about testing.

 Q: When can a person who has tested positive for COVID-19 return to school?